youyanggu/covid19_projections/about.md

 ## Model evaluation

-In this section we will compare our projections with a popular model developed by the [Institute for Health Metrics and Evaluation (IHME)](https://covid19.healthdata.org/).
+In this section we will compare our projections with a popular model developed by the [Institute for Health Metrics and Evaluation (IHME)](https://covid19.healthdata.org/) and commonly referred to by the White House.

-As of April 9, most models (including our own) now predict somewhere in the range of 50-70k deaths in the US.
+As of April 9, most models (including our own) predict somewhere in the range of 50-70k deaths in the US.
 Nevertheless, the exact trajectory and state-specific projections still differ widely.
-For example, while both the IHME model and our mdoel predicts a total of roughly 60,000 deaths in the US by August, the timeline differs greatly.
+For example, while both the IHME model and our model predicts a total of roughly 60,000 deaths in the US by August, the timelines differ greatly.
 The IHME model projects 52,864 deaths through May 1 and 7,781 deaths from May 1 through August 4, while we project 44,776 deaths through May 1 and 17,449 deaths from May 1 through August 4.

 Below we compare when the US will surpass the following COVID-19 death milestones compared with the IHME model.
 This is based on the projections from April 9.